alpersonalwebsite/ants/diary.md

     3. Pogonomyrmex Rugosus
     4. Novomessor Cockerelli
     5. Liometopum Occidentale

+I feed them with shrimps and gave them nectar for the first time.
 -->

+Since the colonies were not moving to the new tubes, I exposed them to the later afternoon sun (around 4pm) and covered the new test tubes.
+The `Camponotus US-CA02` moved in less than 30 mins.
+The `Camponotus Laevigatus` moved in less than 2 hours.

+### August 10, 2021

 I plugged new test tubes to the `Camponotus Laevigatus` and `Camponotus US-CA02` ones, securing them with tape.
 Part of the new tubes are on the heating mats.